 New England Common Assessment Program (NECAP) - Vermont requires all students to take the NECAP tests in reading, math and writing each October in grades 3-8 and 11.
 Students must also take a science assessment in grades 4, 8 and 11.
 The science test is given each May.

-Vermont Medical Assistant Certification Exam - Find information on how to become certified or registered as a medical assistant in Vermont.
+Vermont Nursing Assistant and Nurse Aide Guide - Find information on the qualifications to work as a nursing assistant or nurse aide in Vermont.

 Vermont Plumbing Exams and Licensure - Find information on testing and licensing requirements to become a plumber in Vermont.